raspberrypilearning/physical-computing-with-python/worksheet.md

 	print('You pushed me')
 	```
 1. Save with **Ctrl + S** and run the code with **F5**.
-1. Press the button for your text to appear.
+1. Press the button and your text will appear.

 ## Manually controlling the LED